Random planar maps and graphs with minimum degree two and three: Planar maps

 The enumeration of rooted planar maps was started by Tutte in his seminal paper \cite{tutte}.
 Let $m_n$ be the number of rooted maps with $n$ edges, with the convention that $m_0=0$.
 Then

 The generating function $M(z) = \sum_{n\ge0} m_n z^n$ is equal to

 Either from the explicit formula or from the expression for $M(z)$ and the transfer theorem, it follows that

-If $m_{n,k}$ is the number of maps with $n$ edges and degree of the root face equal to $k$, then $M(z,u) = \sum m_{n,k} u^k z^n$ satisfies the equation
+If $m_{n,k}$ is the number of maps with $n$ edges and degree of the root face equal to $k$, then $M(z,u) = \sum m_{n,k} z^n u^k$ satisfies the equation

 By duality, $M(z,u)$ is also the generating function of maps in which $u$ marks the degree of the root vertex.
-This is a convenient modifications of the usual equations for maps, where the empty map is also counted.
+The empty map is not included so that $m_0=0$.

-The core $\C$ of a map $\M$ is obtained, as for graphs, by removing repeatedly vertices of degree one, so that $\C$ has minimum degree at leat two.
+The core $\C$ of a map $\M$ is obtained, as for graphs, by removing repeatedly vertices of degree one, so that $\C$ has minimum degree at least two (the core is empty if and only if $\M$ is a tree).
 Then $\M$ is obtained from $\C$ by placing a planar tree at each corner (pair of consecutive half-edges) of $\C$.
 This is equivalent to replacing each edge with a non-empty planar tree rooted at an edge.
 The number $t_n$ of planar trees with $n\geq 1$ edges is equal to the $n$-th Catalan number and the generating function $T(z) = \sum t_n z^n$ satisfies

 We define a 2-map as a map with minimum degree at least two, and a 3-map as a map with minimum degree at least three.
 Let $h_n$ and $k_n$ be, respectively, the number of 2-maps and 3-maps with $n$ edges.